Jossyboiii/Custom-Homepage/README.md

 ## Usage

-- Type `/settings` in the header to manage bookmarks
+- Type `/settings` in the header and hit Enter to manage bookmarks

 ## Notes